m99coder/cloud-native-enterprise-nodejs-revamped/README.md

 > [!WARNING]
 > There is an issue with rewriting the relative import extension when using `swc`
+> Therefore, `swc` isn’t used for the development workflow

 - <https://swc.rs/>
 - <https://github.com/swc-project/swc/issues/10130>